baev/allure-cli-depricated/README.md

 $ allure -v 1.3.9 /path/to/directory/with/xml/files
 $ allure -v 1.4.0 /path/to/directory/with/xml/files
 ```
 This allows you to use the same CLI with less or more outdated adapters.
+Default version is **1.3.9**.
 All required files are downloaded from Internet automatically (this fact is important if you try to use CLI in offline environment).
 ### Getting help
 To show help type:
 ```bash